 Sounds can be characterized by waveforms.
 The sampling frequency range for audible sound is between 20 and 20,000 Hz.
-When a rate time varying waveform such as a pulse train of sufficient frequency and Tute amplitude is sent to a speaker, the speaker emits audible sound. amplitude is sent to a speaker, the speaker enitts audible sound. pulse train The 555 timer in an astable multivibrator circuit can be adjusted to time- generate a The frequency, pulse width, and varying can be adjusted by changing the values of the passive , , elements in the circuit, i.e. the capacitor, and the two resistors. amount , , , , , , , , , , , , , , , , , , , umoum The pulse width is the of time a signal remains high, and the date and is the main of the main and the date and a signal remains light, and array the duty cycle is the ratio of the pulse width to the of the variable waveform. incremented Aliasing is a phenomenon that occurs when the is less than twice the frequency of the signal being sampled.
-This can cause period significant misinterpretations of the signal data.
-Perrou organia and interpretations of the organia and duty cycle Data can be conveniently stored and accessed in RAM using an duty Cycle , and the second se .
-The index of an array variable can be using a FORNEXT loop.
-When you specify an array of 10 bytes, they are indexed as bytes 0 through 9.
+When a rate time varying waveform such as a pulse train of sufficient frequency and amplitude is sent to a speaker, the speaker emits audible sound. pulse train - The 555 timer in an astable multivibrator circuit can be adjusted to time- generate a .
+The frequency, pulse width, and varving can be adjusted by changing the values of the passive 5 0 elements in the circuit, i.e. the capacitor, and the two resistors. amount The pulse width is the of time a signal remains high, and arrav the duty cycle is the ratio of the pulse width to the of the variable waveform , un uono incremented Aliasing is a phenomenon that occurs when the is less merenenteu than twice the frequency of the signal being sampled.
+This can cause period significant miginterpretations of the signal data peniou significant misinterpretations of the signal data. duty cycle Data can be conveniently stored and accessed in RAM using an duty cycle The index of an array variable can be using a FOR NEVE loop.
+When you specify an array of 10 bytes, they are indexed as bytes 0 through 0 muexeu as bytes o through 9.